timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-06-08
+# Objectives for Today 2022-06-09

+- Update the development reports for June.
-- Play with some physics to deal with the flipping issue!
+- Play in blender with arena design.
-- Gray blocking another arena?
-- Stuff on Rally of Rockets
-- Meetings with Ultimate Games in the afternoon.
+- Stream ends at 8am ET